sheila-anne/sheila-anne/README.md

-# Sheila Anne Website
+# Sheila Anne

-## Made using Netlify CMS Gatsby Starter

-This is where the magic happens.
+The life coaching website for [Sheila Anne](https://www.sheilaanne.com).

+Looking for a life coach?
+You've come to the right place.

+🌞 Click the link to learn more about Sheila Anne! 🌞